SIGPLAN Sponsorship Proposal

 The request will be considered by the

-the request is usually given within two weeks.
+within two weeks.
 The Executive Committee

 can only endorse the request; final approval

 comes from ACM, with the acceptance of the budget submitted with the

 Technical Meeting Request Form.

 The TMRF should be submitted to ACM at least 12 months in advance of

 the event start date.
 Official ACM approval may take 4 to 6 weeks.
 It